sqlsizer/ps-sqlsizer/README.md

 ## Trick 2
 The SqlSizer is not marking data rows as vistited in order to limit number of SQL updates.
 Instead status of BFS operation is updated which is only one SQL update.

+# How to find subset you need

+- Step 1: Provide configuration
+    - Queries that define initial data (the table rows with colors)
+    - (Optional) Color map that allow to configure colors for the data and limits

+- Step 2: Execute `Find-Subset` cmdlet to find the subset you want
+- Step 3: Copy data to new db or just do your own processing of the subset

 ## Colors rules